STFC-ICD-Research-and-Design/supermusr-data-pipeline/docs/tracing.md

 ## Introduction

 As the data pipeline works via the interaction of several independent processes, communicating via a common broker, determining cause and effect can be tricky.
+Tracing allows program flow to be tracked within a process, via developer-defined events and spans.
+OpenTelemetry allows tracing data from different processes to be collated and displayed in a useful fashion.

 ### Terminology